 What would it have been like to discover science fiction in 1930?

 It was the most promising of times.
-Technology had advanced in astonishing ways in the preceding two decades, opening one’s mind to almost infinite possibilities.
+Technology had advanced in astonishing ways in the preceding two decades, opening minds to almost infinite possibilities.

 It was the most frightening of times.
 The Great Depression cast a pall over society.
 Brutal world conflict was still a fresh memory.
 The rise of fascism loomed on the horizon.

-Our goal is to bring to life the experience of the pioneering fans who were instrumental in defining, promoting and supporting science fiction in the 1930s and beyond.
+Our award-winning books bring to life the experience of the pioneering fans who were instrumental in defining, promoting and supporting science fiction in the 1930s and beyond.